 Whether on a Root Server, a Managed Stack or an Application project, every single resource you configure in the CloudNX control panel is dedicated to you alone.
 Processors, RAM and SSD storage provide guaranteed performance on CloudNX hosting, exactly the same way they do on complete servers.

-In practice this means your WordPress blog or Drupal site can run with the same high level of performance you’d get from a dedicated server.
-Expecting higher visitor numbers?
-It’s a simple case of configuring increased server resources.
+This means your WordPress blog or Drupal site can run with the same high level of performance you’d get from a dedicated server.
+If you're expecting higher visitor numbers, it’s a simple case of configuring increased server resources.
 The only difference is the lack of root server access, and the additional managed service provided by Fasthosts.

 Where does the ‘managed’ bit come in?

-On Managed Stacks and Applications, CloudNX provides a managed service for the underlying platform.
-In practice this means that while you’re in full control of your web server, databases and scripting, the platform is automatically maintained for you, with regular software updates and security patches.
+On managed stacks and applications, CloudNX provides a managed service for the underlying platform.
+This means that while you’re in full control of your web server, databases and scripting, the platform is automatically maintained for you, with regular software updates and security patches.